ConversationalComponents/docs/docs/tutorials/plug_coco_component_inside_dialogflow_conversation.md

 * Getting the intent responses instead of the responses from the component:

-log in to firebase dashboard -> functions -> delete dialogFulfillmentFunction -> click on the deploy button again in the fulfillment tab in Dialogflow.
+log in to the firebase dashboard -> functions -> delete dialogFulfillmentFunction -> click on the deploy button again in the fulfillment tab in Dialogflow.

 *package.json and index.js might reset to the default code so repeat the steps from above*